Susan Marable still missing 27 years after seen getting into maroon pick-up truck at Yakima, Washington bar

 “She was one of those people who always knew what she wanted to be,” Susan’s sister Robyn Peery told Dateline.
 “Susan was always my favorite sister.
 I idolized her.”

 Robyn said no one had a bad word to say about “warm, sweet” and “loving” Susan.
-But Robyn says her sister’s life took a turn after nursing school when she got involved with the wrong crowd.
+But her sister’s life took a turn when she began using drugs.

 “When she got involved with drugs, it completely destroyed her life,” Robyn told Dateline.
 “She lost her nursing career.
 She lost her daughter.
 She lost her life.”